Split Tickets

 Stunning limestone cave

 Carved naturally into the cliffs of Biševo Island, the Blue Cave is a striking limestone formation that can only be accessed by small boats.
-Its narrow entrance leads to an enchanting chamber where sunlight creates a stunning natural phenomena.
+Its narrow entrance leads to an enchanting chamber where sunlight literally creates a light show.

 Explore more along the way